 - 2.3 Why does Enigmail see some emails as broken?

-- 2.4 What should I do if Thunderbird shows an alert about an unresponsive script?
+- 2.4 What should I do if my mail client shows an alert about an unresponsive script?

 - 2.5 Why do I get an error "Secret key needed to decrypt message" and am unable to read encrypted messages sent to me?

 - 2.6 How can I encrypt the Subject?